Peggy Krusick

-Margaret Ann "Peggy" Krusick (born October 26, 1956) is a retired American Democratic politician from Milwaukee, Wisconsin.
+Margaret Ann "Peggy" Krusick (born October 26, 1956) is an American retired Democratic politician from Milwaukee, Wisconsin.
 She was a member of the Wisconsin State Assembly for nearly thirty years (1983-2013), representing southwest wards of the city of Milwaukee and neighboring areas.
 She lost her seat to a primary challenge from Daniel Riemer in the 2012 assembly elections due to her stances on certain issues.

 Early life

 Peggy Krusick was born and raised and lived most of her life in Milwaukee, Wisconsin.
 She graduated from Saint Gregory the Great Parish School and Hamilton High School.
 She went on to attend college at the University of Wisconsin–Milwaukee, where she earned her bachelor's degree in political science in 1978, with a certificate in law studies.
 She went on to pursue her master's in public administration at the University of Wisconsin–Madison, but did not complete that degree.

 While in Madison, she was hired as a legislative aide for state representative Thomas A. Hauke.